OpenJML/openjml.github.io/tutorial/Nullness.md

 Whether references to objects are null or not is a highly important property in Java programs and just about every other programming language, to the point that some languages are including non-nullness as a property of the type of a variable.

 JML also allows you to specify whether or not something is allowed to be null.
-In fact, JML makes the default that a non-primitive type is never null.
+In fact, JML makes it the default that a value of reference type is never null.
 Furthermore, Java has introduced *type annotations* (since Java 8), which are annotations on types rather than on declarations.
 The switch to type annotations for nullness changes the syntax of JML in ways that might be surprising or at least unfamiliar to long-time JML users.